Raghuveer22/ResumeBuilderApi/README.md

    ```

 2. Send a POST request to `http://localhost:8080/resume` with the necessary data in the request body to generate a resume in PDF format and
-the view is hosted at `http://localhost:3000`
+the user interface is hosted at `http://localhost:3000`

 ## Unit Testing